Samsung Galaxy Fold hands-on

 I'm surprised at how finished the Fold felt.
 It's not just sturdy, it was actually really satisfying to snap the phone shut so the 7.3-inch screen folds onto itself.
 That large foldable panel has a 4.2:3 aspect ratio, with a QXGA+ resolution (1,536 x 2,152) and is made from an "advanced composite polymer," which is a sturdier type of plastic.

-Prying the phone apart though, is tougher, and is a two-hand job.
-The two sides of the Fold attach magnetically, and when closed the device is much easier to maneuver with one hand.
-On the outside, the phone has a 4.6-inch screen with what Samsung is calling an HD+ resolution (840 x 1,960) that was definitely a lot less sharp than I'm used to.
+Prying the phone apart though, is tougher, and generally requires both your hands.
+The hinge locks into place when you completely open the screens and snap it flat.
+The two sides of the Fold snap shut magnetically, and when closed the device is much easier to maneuver with one hand.
+On the outside, the phone has a 4.6-inch screen with an 840 x 1,960 resolution that's definitely a lot less sharp than I'm used to.
+Because of its diminutive size, the outside screen was also harder to navigate -- I kept pressing the wrong buttons when trying to switch lenses in the camera app.
+From my experience so far, I don't feel like you're meant to spend a lot of time using this smaller screen.

+After spending more time with the Fold, I was pleasantly surprised that, with some finesse, I could actually open and shut it with just one hand.
+It took some practice, but felt basically like what I did with my Motorola Razr back in the day.
+There's no real practical use to mastering this move, I expect it'll just become a sort of habit that distracts people, kind of like a fidget spinner.

+The more important questions I wanted to answer was whether that screen does indeed have a crease and how much it would bother me.
+Like I said before, yes there is a crease running down the middle of the unfolded display, but depending on what you're looking at, it's not obtrusive.
+It's just like a crease you'd get if you folded a piece of paper then opened it -- you'd still easily be able to see what you're reading, but just be annoyed at the visual imperfection.

-To help protect your Fold, Samsung is including two kevlar phone cases inside the box that snap on to the outside and don't obstruct the hinge.
+To help protect your Fold, Samsung is including two phone cases (made from a Kevlar-like material) that snap on to the outside and don't obstruct the hinge.

 I'll be back real soon with some more impressions, details, (better) pictures and a video, so keep refreshing this post for updates.